My TTL CPU

 But there is one big difference between the organ and this type of processor: each line of the book music only contains code that plays the instruments whereas each line of code for the processor that "plays" the registers etc., also includes a number of bits of data.
 And the designer of the computer decided how many data bits would be used.

-But in time the computer guys got in trouble.
+But in time the computer guys got into trouble.
 Once one computer was built, people wanted already a better one.
-This meant more data bits, more counters, more registers, etc., etc., etc., so the bus became wider and wider.
-A bad side effect of improving a computer was that practically any change made it incompatible with all earlier models.
-More important, already developed software could not be used on the changed models.
+In general more data bits, more counters, more registers, etc., etc., etc., and so the bus became wider and wider.
+A bad side effect of improving a computer was that practically any change made it incompatible with all earlier models: already developed software could not be used on the changed models.
+In other words, newer models were not downwards compatible.
 The Z4 mentioned above was an improved version of the Z3 and also ran into this problem: software developed for the Z3 had to be rewritten so it would run on the Z4.

-Then some guys invented the Instruction Decoder and a lot of problems were solved.
-For example, it is the instruction decoder that enables an AMD 80386 to run code originally written for an Intel 8088.
+Then one day some guys invented the Instruction Decoder and a lot of problems were solved.
+For example, it is the Instruction Decoder that enables an IBM 80586 to run code originally written for an Intel 8088.
 But that is not discussed here, see the Mini6502.

 My idea